Creating an event is easy. Getting people to show up is hard—right?

 Share on social, but look beyond your own channels.

-Plugging your event across your own social channels is a no-brainer.
+Creating an event and Plugging it across your own social channels is a no-brainer.
 It’s made even easier with the help of scheduling or automation tools to cue up posts in advance.

 But you aren’t limited to your own social media channels when it comes to promoting events.
 Share your events with relevant Facebook groups (great for local community events), LinkedIn groups (ideal for industry events), or sub-reddits (perfect for those events with super niche audiences).
 Just be sure to ask permission from the group’s moderators or look for group rules in case event promotion isn’t allowed.
 You want to play by the rules.